wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction/transaction-validation.md

 # Transaction Validation

-Waves nodes validate each transaction in the following cases:
+A Waves node validates each transaction in the following cases:
-* A node receives the transaction by the `broadcast` endpoint of [Node REST API](/en/waves-node/node-api/) or [gRPC Server](/en/waves-node/extensions/grpc-server/).
+* The node receives the transaction via the `broadcast` endpoint of [Node REST API](/en/waves-node/node-api/) or [gRPC Server](/en/waves-node/extensions/grpc-server/).
-* A node receives the transaction using the binary protocol from another node of the blockchain network.
+* The node receives the transaction from another node of the blockchain network using the binary protocol.
-* A block generator adds the transaction to a block.
+* The block generator adds the transaction to a block.
-* A node receives a block (or microblock) from another node in the network.
+* The node receives a block (or microblock) from another node in the network.

 Full transaction validation includes the following checks: